ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/nme-vo5-awards-idles-dj-set.markdown

 is_promoted:    true
 has_entry_page: true

-title: "Win 2 tickets to The Idles' DJ Set at the VO5 NME Awards Road Trip with Propaganda"
+title: "Win 2 tickets to the Idles' DJ Set at the VO5 NME Awards Road Trip with Propaganda"

-hero-header: "Win 2 tickets to The Idles' DJ Set at the VO5 NME Awards Road Trip with Propaganda"
+hero-header: "Win 2 tickets to the Idles' DJ Set at the VO5 NME Awards Road Trip with Propaganda"
 competition-description: "Weekend plans?
 We're giving away 3 pairs of tickets to the Idles' DJ Set this Saturday, as part of our epic NME Awards Road Trip with Propaganda, and you won't want to miss it. <br/> Idles will be playing a special DJ Set at The Fleece in their hometown Bristol and it's guaranteed to be huge. <br/> Hurry – competition closes on Thursday 1 February at 23:59."
 hero-subheader: ""
 terms-confirmation: >